 Having experienced this, I find it hard to buy that not offering MVC at PAUSD doesn't hurt students.

 To me, it's incredibly illuminating that students in one of the best-funded school districts in the world need to consider dropping one of their school classes to take advanced math — even worse, is that they need to email professors asking for recorded lectures.
 And, it's hypocritical to say that MVC can't be offered under CCAP (a dual-enrollment agreement between a school and a college), when 6 districts in close proximity offer MVC under CCAP.
-You can find more in the open letter.
+More can be found in the open letter.

-Students have taken every measure to have their voices heard: from board meetings to articles in the school newspaper; from blog posts like this one to joining board advisory committees (but that's an article for another time).
+Students have taken every measure to have their voices heard: from board meetings, to articles in the school newspaper; from blog posts like this one, to directly talking with math teachers (many of whom support MVC!).
 Nevertheless, the district has, time and time again, acted against the best interests of students.
 In a Public Records Act request, an email was found where a former instructional lead said that they strongly believe in removing skipping in all forms below calculus, even saying that one of the positive consequences would be that “multivariable dies”.
-I’m not sure what to say.
-It's revealing to me that an IL would say that advanced math "dying" is a positive consequence.

 I leave you with one last quote, also from the open letter: